wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-26.&emsp;Miracles represent freedom from fear.
+26. Miracles represent freedom from fear.
 ²‘Atoning’ means ‘undoing’.
 ³The undoing of fear is an essential part of the Atonement value of miracles.